Amcor (AMCR) & Its Peers Head to Head Analysis

 |-10.49%

-This table compares Amcor and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Amcor and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue